Sketch Animation: State-of-the-art Report: Inbetweening approaches for sketch animation

-\paragraph*{Optimization-based methods} As sketches became more complex, techniques emerged to handle multi-contour correspondence, using patch alignment and clustering to maintain coherence between parts of complex objects~\cite{yu2011complex}.
+To handle complex sketches, techniques emerge to tackle contour correspondence through patch alignment and clustering strategies to maintain consistent relationships between parts of complex objects~\cite{yu2011complex}.
 Other directions focused on animating static line drawings~\cite{fu2011animated, yang2012structure}, such as reconstructing plausible stroke orders for line illustrations, enabling temporally consistent animation, and applying structure-preserving deformation for articulated multi-part objects.
+BetweenIT~\cite{whited2010betweenit} advances through semi-automated stroke interpolation techniques that modeled trajectories with logarithmic spirals and curvature warps, focusing on generating tightly aligned inbetweens.
 Additionally, underlining classical animation principles, Guay et al.~\cite{guay2013line} incorporate the line of action as a structural and expressive guide for pose creation, aligning computational techniques with foundational animation principles.
 This trajectory highlights a progression from data-assisted interpolation to semantically aware, style-preserving stroke animation, reflecting an effort to blend automation with artistic intent in modern animation pipelines.
 Further, Quasi-3D rotation~\cite{furusawa2014quasi} enables interpolation of facial sketches across turning views by modeling approximate 3D motion from 2D inputs, allowing for convincing face rotations without requiring full 3D reconstruction.
-It is further advanced by Dalstein et al.~\cite{dalstein2015vector} that interpolates vector-based workflows by introducing topology-aware operations that could handle complex changes in shape and connectivity, supporting more robust and flexible animation of vector drawings.
-At the structural level, planar mesh-based method~\cite{zhu2017planar} allows interpolation over arbitrary topologies, enabling complex morphing between non-uniform drawings, while adaptations of optical flow for line art introduce pixel-free motion estimation via distance transforms, making flow-based techniques applicable to sketch inputs~\cite{narita2019optical}.
+On similar lines, Autocomplete~\cite{xing2015autocomplete} presents a user-guided predictive system where the animator provides a keyframe stroke, and the system uses a graph-based pattern estimation module to predict the next stroke in the sequence, as shown in Fig.~\ref{fig:autocomplete}.
+This interactive approach allows users to accept, reject, or edit each predicted frame, balancing automation with creative oversight.
+These developments reflect a growing focus on structure-aware, predictive, and editable animation systems that accelerate the inbetweening process while respecting the user’s stylistic and compositional intent.
+Recently, inbetweening techniques have progressed toward context-aware and structure-preserving approaches that enhance automation and artistic control.
+Initial improvements present contextual coherence via context-aware inbetweening~\cite{yang2017context}, which considers the spatial neighborhood of strokes to produce smoother and more visually consistent transitions.
+At the same time, DiLight~\cite{carvalho2017dilight} incorporates guideline-assisted curve correspondence, improving control over curved stroke behavior during interpolation.
+At the structural level, adaptations of optical flow for line art introduce pixel-free motion estimation via distance transforms, making flow-based techniques applicable to sketch inputs~\cite{narita2019optical}.